 The mission goes badly, thus increasing pressure on the Avengers to come under some sort of authority.
 On the heels of events in New York, Washington, D.C., and the fictional land of Sokovia, nations have come to wonder if these superheroes are worth all the mayhem their protection provides.

 Tony Stark (Robert Downey Jr.) is shaken by an encounter with the mother of a young man who was killed during one of his heroics in a scene similar to one in Batman v Superman: Dawn of Justice – but done better here.
 Long story short, Tony wants to submit to an authority that the league of nations has endorsed.
 Captain America, however, does not.

 Meanwhile, a darker plan unfolds, none of which will be revealed here.

-In addition to a few other characters, who round out the fight on both sides.
-Yet in the end it all comes down to a showdown between Tony and Steve, and let’s face it, they never liked each other anyway.
+Yet in the end it all comes down to a showdown between Steve and Tony.
+And let’s face it, they never liked each other anyway.

 The fact that Captain America: Civil War is this good is surprising.
-There have been several of these films of late and their relative entertainment value has been hit-and-miss for all but the most staunch Comic-Con-type fans.
-Guardians of the Galaxy and Deadpool were good, the previously mentioned Batman v Superman: Dawn of Justice, Avengers: Age of Ultron, and a couple of those Iron Man films I could have done without.
+There have been several of these superhero films of late and their relative entertainment value has been hit-and-miss for all but the most staunch Comic-Con-type fans.

 I don’t need any more Thor films, either.
 Not to mention any number of Marvel and DC TV series, from Agents of S.H.I.E.L.D., Agent Carter, Jessica Jones, and Daredevil to Gotham, The Flash, and Supergirl – each vying for their own galaxy in the Marvel and DC universes.